 The name: “Belgrade Forest“

-Why there’s a forest named “Belgrade” in Istanbul?
+Why is there a forest named “Belgrade” in Istanbul?
 According to common belief, the forest was named after a Serbian village that was forcibly relocated to the forest to manage the city’s water supply system during Ottoman times.

-But, I take the second part of this story with a pinch of salt.
-Because there was no Serbia campaign during the reign of Suleiman.
-Serbia was already Ottoman land at that time.
-Maybe, those Serbs were just paid workers (or maybe they were forced labor), not prisoners of war.
+But I take the second part of this story with a pinch of salt.
+Because there was no Serbian campaign during the reign of Suleiman.
+Serbia was already an Ottoman land at that time.
+Maybe those Serbs were just paid workers (or maybe they were forced labor), not prisoners of war.

 Anyway, whoever those Serbs were, they lived in the most beautiful area in Istanbul.
-The forest is always stunning and it offers different beauties to eyes every season of the year, every day of the week, and every hour of the day.
-But, I prefer it in the winter.
+The forest is always stunning, and it offers different beauties to the eyes every season of the year, every day of the week, and every hour of the day.
+But I prefer it in the winter.
 In the spring and summer months – yes, the forest is still really beautiful, but there’ll be a huge crowd of picnickers and barbeque makers (and I mean HUGE), especially on the weekends.

 How to go to Belgrade Forest?

-The forest is in the Sarıyer district; accessible by busses to Bahçeköy (153 from Sariyer, 42T from Taksim, 42HM from the Hacıosman metro station (the last station) of the subway.
+The forest is in the Sarıyer district; accessible by buses to Bahçeköy (153 from Sariyer, 42T from Taksim, 42HM from the Hacıosman metro station (the last station) of the subway.

 It’s free for pedestrians and cyclists to enter the Belgrade forest.